NYUEngelberg/NYUEngelberg.github.io/pages/GLAM3D/set_goals.md

 ###       4.1.2.
 Education

 Instead of forming the core of scholarly analysis, educational uses of 3D models rely on the models to facilitate the learning of a related subject.
 They can be used to illustrate a type of jewelry feature or allow students to explore a species of insect.
 This application differs from what we describe as “scholarly” uses in that the 3D models are not necessarily the focus of the educational experience or research.
-Instead, the 3D model is used to facilitate learning about a related subject.
+Instead, the 3D model is used to facilitate learning about a related subject.[^44]

 In conjunction with the expert knowledge associated with a cultural resource, 3D models are a perfect match for teaching about cultural heritage as part of an [object-based learning program](https://www.ucl.ac.uk/culture/schools/teaching-object-based-learning).